 Crafting a Confident Coach Match Experience

-Marketing uncovered that a major drop-off occurred at the coach selection stage.
-Users didn’t feel confident choosing a coach, and this hesitation was preventing them from completing sign-up and beginning their fitness journey.
+Marketing identified a significant drop-off at the coach selection stage.
+Many users lacked confidence in choosing a coach aligned with their goals, creating hesitation that prevented them from completing sign-up and taking the first step in their fitness journey.

 Discovery & Strategy